quenchaman/angina/README.md

 ```

 ## To be done ("Art is never finished, it is abandoned.")
-4. Handle check, winner.
-5. Draw (no one wins)
-6. Keep player score
 7. Implement Minimax (Not until a tic-tac-toe with minimax)
 8. Networking (something simple using networking first)
 9. Player timers (Blitz style)